Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

-- [Option1](#option1-raft-based-embedded-journal): Use an internal replicated state machine based on RAFT to both store the file system journal and select leading masters.
+- [Option1](#option1-raft-based-embedded-journal): Use an internal replicated state machine based on RAFT to both store the file system journal and select a leading master.
 This approach is introduced in Alluxio 2.0 and requires no dependency on external services.
 - [Option2](#option2-zookeeper-and-shared-journal-storage):
 Leverage an external Zookeeper service for leader election on the leading master